Johnmalc/Homeworks2/Aufgabe1/ReadMe.md

 This is an ReadMe file for Aufgabe 1.
 This was done in the group of 2 people.
 Me and a girl.
+**We got 11.5 out of 15**, because of wrong package name (no CamelCase), setPin() in class Account and not using private in all classes.

 The task was (in germany):